Awesome-guys-in-ECE1747/ECE1512_2022W_ProjectRepo_J.Xu_and_W.Xu/README.md

 ## Repository Structure

-This repository will be as two project folder, Project A and B. The structure of Project A is as followed.
+This repository will be as two project folder, Project A and B. The structure of Project A is as followed, which focusing on XAI problem.

 ```
 └── ProjectA